Twestival – What You Need To Know

 • Connection with your GED Ready Score Report.

-• GED Calculator course that makes sure that even if you have no feeling for math at all, you still will be able to pass the GED Math sub-exam simply by using the only allowed calculator on the GED test (the TI-30XS) effectively.
+• GED Calculator course that makes sure that even if you have no feeling for math at all, you still will be able to pass the GED Math sub-exam simply by using the only allowed calculator on the GED test (TI-30XS) effectively.
 The machine will do the math for you!

 Read more